jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 clean <- uk_sub$name |> sort()
 ```

-Finally, we use a for loop to feed the raw and cleaned text of the oldest and newest versions of the UK Immigration Act to a function called `diffr`, which compares the two files and highlights differences between them by presenting them to us side-by-side in an .html file.
-"Diffing" is a common method used to demonstrate differences in computer code across different versions but it's a handy tool for these purposes too!
+Finally, we use a for loop to feed the raw and cleaned text of the oldest and newest versions of the UK Immigration Act to a function called `diffr`, which compares the two versions of each text and highlights differences between them by presenting them to us side-by-side in an .html file.
+"Diffing" is a common method used to view changes in computer code across different versions but it's a handy tool for these purposes too!

 ```R
 # Loop to compare and generate differences between the raw and cleaned files.